eltillo104/dog-project-master/Deep Reinforcement Learning - Continuous Control/README.md

 ```

-You can also check my YouTube video of my agent interacting with the environment if you prefer.
+You can also check out my YouTube video of my agent interacting with the environment if you prefer.

 Click the following image to watch my **YouTube video**: